ayrat555/frankenstein/README.md

 It's a complete wrapper for Telegram bot API and it's up to date with version 5.2 of the API.

 Frankenstein data structures (rust structs and enums) are mapped one-to-one from Telegram bot API objects and method params.
-Almost all structs and enums are automatically generated from [Telegram Bot API docs](https://core.telegram.org/bots/api) with [frankestein_creator](https://github.com/ayrat555/frankenstein_creator)

 ## Installation